TopBiketoursPortugal/TopBikeToursPortugal/content/tours/camino-de-santiago-bike-tour-the-french-way-starting-in-león-spain.md

 physicality: 1
 mapUrl: https://www.google.com/maps/d/u/1/embed?mid=1HO1scn3_ETs8wsMq-TzxiymjG6iY5ydf
 itinerary:
+  - day: "1"
+    title: Day 1 - León
+    description: Reception day.
+The city of Leon is located on the Camino de Santiago, which is ranked as a UNESCO World Heritage Site.
+Some of the city's most prominent historical buildings are the Cathedral, the finest example of French gothic classical style architecture in Spain.
+    location:
+      lat: "42.5989995"
+      lng: "-5.5682413"
   - day: "2"
     description: Pedal through charming villages and picturesque countryside as you head to Astorga.
 Marvel at the Gaudí-designed Episcopal Palace and enjoy